clickpress/divider/README.md

 **Installation**

-Install with Composer, ER2 or manually.
+Install with ContaoManager, Composer, ER2 or manually.